Study Peace and conflict studies in Nepal

 - Peace movements and peace activism

-The majority of the students are from Scandinavia, with an increasing number of participants from other European countries as well as India.
+The majority of the students are from Scandinavia, with participants from Nepal and India.
 The unique experience of Nepalee culture as well as international student life is very valuable for future studies and career.

-Kulturstudier offers scholarships to students from India and Nepal.
+Kulturstudier offers scholarships to students from Nepal.
 This is to make our program accessible to local students that might not otherwise have the financial means to participate.
 With their contributions in and outside of the classroom they help other students to relate stronger to the local environment.

 The course is taught by renowned lecturers in the field of Peace and Conflict Studies and seminar leaders from all over the world, including Nepal and India.
 We are very proud of the international teaching staff who have a vast experience, and who ensure that students receive the maximum benefits from their studies.
 The close interaction with international lecturers gives unique opportunities to learn about future studies and career opportunities.
 Students also have the advantage of spending social time with renowned scholars.

 The main objective of the program is to bring to life the academic theory, and enable the students to make real life comparisons.
 While it is up to the students to make the most out of the experience, we organize also field studies or visits to NGOs where the students encounter relevant real life examples that challenge the concepts and content of the curriculum.

 The structure of the semester

 - The self-study period: before you travel to Nepal you are expected to get acquinted with the curriculum and write an introductory assignment.

 - The main periode: consists of ten weeks in Nepal with lectures, seminars, field trips and group assignments.

 - Home exam: at the end of the ten weeks you have three weeks to write your home exam.

 The self study assignment and the home exam can be done anywhere in the world, why not in Nepal or India?

 Encourages cultural diversity